-We believe that similarly positive macro trends will continue to support Mainstreet across our portfolio.
-We expect Vancouver/Lower Mainland will continue to drive growth and performance, as vacancies remain among the lowest in the country and rental rates among the highest.
-Vancouver/Lower Mainland has become central to Mainstreet's portfolio, accounting for 43% of our net asset value ("NAV") based on IFRS appraised fair market value.
-With an average monthly mark-to-market gap of \$513 per suite per month, 98% of our customers in the region are below the average market rent.
-That translates into approximately \$19 million in NOI growth potential after closing the mark-to-market gap of \$513 per unit per month, according to our internal estimates.
+We expect Vancouver/Lower Mainland will continue to provide growth and performance.
+British Columbia has become central to Mainstreet's portfolio, accounting for approximately 45% of our estimated net asset value ("NAV") based on IFRS value.
+With an average monthly mark-to-market gap of \$621 per suite per month, 98% of our customers in the region are below the average market rent.
+According to our estimates, that translates into approximately \$25 million in same-store NOI growth potential after accounting for tenancy turnover and mark-to-market gaps.